julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 This project allow to launch *prank* campaign of forged e-mails.
 The provided tool is based on files and pseudo-random to define who are senders and who are recipients.

-### Approach
+## Caution
 Project contains basic implementation of protocol and client SMTP.
-Therefore, SMTP server is required
+However, SMTP protocol is not fully implemented, meaning tool can possibly crash,
+if server doesn't answer expectedly.
+Therefore, we recommend you use this project as toy and not as production util.

 ## Prerequisites
 ### Dependancies